By Christopher Lux

 When I first moved to Cuenca I asked for a “bolsa de Doritos” (bag of Doritos).
 I was looked at funny, and soon learned the word used here for “bag” is “funda.”

 Then, I kept hearing my landlord talking about “plata.”
 I asked myself, “What is this lady’s obsession with silver?”
 I had learned “plata” means “silver.”
-Here, though, “plata” is “money.”
+Here, though, “plata” is also simply “money.”
 I was told that when I use “dinero” (the word I learned) I sound very formal.

 I think you could also include on the list: “You add -ito to everything.”